 Earp joined A&T after spending two seasons as the assistant women's basketball coach at William & Mary.
 With the Tribe, she was responsible for developing the guard and perimeter players, which resulted in an All-CAA player in Taysha Pye.
 Earp also assisted with recruiting, scouting, developing game plans, organizing community service activities and administering individual and group workout sessions.

-Two years prior to joining William & Mary's staff, Earp spent the two years as the assistant coach of the girls varsity basketball team at Hampton High School in Hampton, Va.
-She was the primary guard coach, and developed and implemented the strength and conditioning program for the student-athletes.
-She also helped counsel the student-athletes in academic matters.
-During that span she also served as the assistant coach for the heralded Boo Williams 16-and-under Elite AAU Team, where Earp assisted in developing players and supervising the team during competition and tournament travel.
+Two years prior to joining the William & Mary's staff, Earp spent the two years as an assistant girls basketball coach at Hampton High School in Hampton, Va.
+During that span, she also served as the assistant coach for the heralded Boo Williams 16-and-under Elite AAU Team, where Earp assisted in developing players and supervising the team during competition and tournament travel.

 As a graduate student at Radford University, Earp served as a graduate assistant for the women's basketball program.
 Before she entered coaching, Earp was a talented student-athlete.
 Earp was named the 2001-02 Gatorade Player of the Year in Virginia and was an honorable mention All-American for Hampton High.
 She was named first-team all-state twice in Virginia and led the Crabbers to the 2000-01 state championship.

 She attended the University of Pittsburgh and competed in 28 games for the Panthers as a freshman and was named to the Big East All-Academic team.
 She transferred to Radford and completed her career with 834 points, 267 rebounds and 108 assists in 81 games for the Highlanders.

-Earp graduated with a bachelor's degree in communication and a master's degree in corporate and professional communication from Radford.
-She is also a member of the Women's Basketball Coaches Association and a volunteer with Big Brothers/Big Sisters of Hampton Roads and ARC of Greater Williamsburg.
+Earp graduated with a bachelor's degree in communication and a master's degree in corporate and professional communication.
+She is also a member of the Women's Basketball Coaches Association.